Which Signal Word Describes A Greater Hazard

 How Signal Words Fit Into GHS

 The GHS was created to make safety labels consistent across borders.
+Because of that, the signal word sits right at the top of the label, grabbing attention before the eye even reaches the picture.
 It pairs a signal word with a pictogram (a small icon that shows the type of hazard) and detailed hazard statements.
-And the signal word sits right at the top of the label, grabbing attention before the eye even reaches the picture.
 Think of it as the headline of a news story – it tells you whether you’re reading about a minor traffic jam or a full‑blown disaster.

 Why It Matters / Why People Care